Skip to Content

 1. The Palace Bar

-Once described by novelist and poet Patrick Kavanagh as the “most wonderful temple of art”, the handsome Palace Bar on Fleet Street is one of Dublin’s prettiest sights.
-And if you’re in the mood for something stronger, it also doubles as one of the city’s finest whiskey bars.
+Once described by novelist and poet Patrick Kavanagh as the “most wonderful temple of art”, the handsome Palace Bar on Fleet Street is one of Dublin’s stand-out bars.
+And if you’re in the mood for something stronger, it also doubles as one of the city’s finest whiskey pubs.

 2. The Auld Dubliner

 Located in the heart of Temple Bar, The Auld Dubliner is the sort of place you could spend an entire day in.
-With a cracking menu serving favourites like Irish stew and music on seven-days-a-week, definitely try to stop by here if you can.
+With a great menu serving favourites like Irish stew and music on seven-days-a-week, you’ll find it hard to pass.

 3. The Foggy Dew